RafeedF/1-Implant_Dimensions_Analysis/README.md

 Assessment of individual implants volumes revealed that a significant proportion of failed Size A implants tended to exceed the upper volume specification, indicating the cutting device may require slight recalibration to lower implant volumes.
 Majority of Size B implants however were sufficiently within the target volume window and therefore no adjustments are necessary.

 ## Dataset Overview
 The digital microscope collects and records all data as measurements are taken, and is saved as an exportable Excel file.
+These files have been
 Datasets consist of the following columns:
 - Implant #
 - Time of Measurement (Date/Time)